 He left the Terriers long before their brief stint in the top flight, but he did help Brighton and Fulham get promoted before finally getting trusted to feature in the Premier League with Sheffield United in 2019.
-He’s now into his fourth season at Bramall Lane, plying his trade back down in the second tier.
+He’s now into his fifth season at Bramall Lane, plying his trade back down in the second tier.

 Ferguson was not happy about homegrown full-back Fryers joining Tottenham in the summer of 2013, six months after they’d baulked at United’s £6million asking price and a half-season spell at Standard Liege.

 “I’m disappointed in Tottenham.
 I think it’s a blatant manipulation of the situation,” he said at the time.